work-apradana/databricks-terraform-examples/gcp/gcp-databricks-workspace-simple/README.md

 This directory contains the following files:

 - `providers.tf`: Configures the required providers.
 - `variables.tf`: Input variables and local values.
+It is broken down into subfiles to indicate databricks and gcp specific variables.
 - `variables-gcp.tf`: GCP-specific variables.
 - `variables-dbx.tf`: Databricks-specific variables.
-- `main.tf`: Provision the main workspaces using all the default values
+- `main.tf`: Intentionally left empty for future submodule-based deployment.
 - `outputs.tf`: Exposes useful outputs from the module.

 ## Notes